pratikkadam22/Art-Gallery/README.md

 Once you're all set up, follow the instructions:-

-- Setup postgres (DATABASES configuration in the `settings.py` file)
+- Setup postgres (DATABASES configuration like NAME, USER, PASSWORD in the `settings.py` file)
 - Start the postgres server
+- Activate `venv`
-- In the main folder where requirements.txt exists, run `pip install -r requirements.txt`
+- In the main folder where requirements.txt exists, run `pip install -r requirements.txt` For users other than Windows(Mac or Linux), the above command may give an error on installing psycopg2 To fix it, follow these steps:-
+        1) Remove `psycopg2==2.8.5` from `requirements.txt`
+        2) Run `pip install psycopg2-binary`
+        3) Then run, `pip install -r requirements.txt` to install rest of the packages
 - In the frontend folder where package.json exists, run `npm install` followed by `npm run build`
 - Go to the folder where `manage.py` is located
 - Run `python manage.py makemigrations artwork` to create the migrations (generate SQL commands)